 Spine Surgery for a Cervical Herniated Disc and Postoperative Care

-Cervical disc surgery for herniated neck can be done in different ways, and the use of the method obviously depends on what the patient really needs.
+It uses method obviously depends on what the patient really needs.
 These operations are:

 Major surgical operations will always have their complications and risk; however, an experienced surgeon can definitely lower the chances of complications and side-effects.
-Artificial disc and ACDF are both considered as safe and dependable cervical disc surgery methods, with high chances of reducing the patient’s pain.

 Cervical Herniated Surgery Postoperative Care

 For artificial disc replacement, ACDF and other anterior surgeries, there’s usually no need for extensive postoperative pain care.
-In many cases, this surgery is even done outpatient or with one overnight stay in the hospital.

-Pain in arms can be relieved as soon as the surgical operation is finished.
 Weakness and numbness of the arms however, may take a couple of weeks or even months to fully subside.
 It is also common for patients to experience a little neck pain for a while after the operation.